keu/docs/learn/airflow-azure-data-explorer.md

 ## Step 3: Configure your Astro project

-Now that you have your Azure resources configured, you can move on to Airflow setup.
-Using the Astro CLI:
+Now that you have your Azure resources configured, you can move on to setting up Airflow.

 1. Create a new Astro project: